mrojasabregu/mortality-prediction/README.md

 # Mortality prediction Rest API
 This is a PoC rest API to predict the mortality date of people using Spring Boot, MongoDB and machine learning, running in docker containers defined by docker-compose yml file.
+The prediction of cause of death is based in the dataset provided by Wold Health Organization.

 ## Requirements